 MXF XDCAM format is a unique MXF version used by the Sony XDCAM video camera.

-Episode decodes all audio tracks and channels in MOV and MXF source and creates one track with all channels in it.
-For example, 2 stereo tracks becomes one track with 4 channels.
+Episode decodes all audio tracks and channels in MOV and MXF sources and creates one track with all channels.
+For example, two stereo tracks become one track with 4 channels.